|

 Thanksgiving: Expressing appreciate and making recognition of the source of our very life and all good things.

-C. The aim of prayer.
+C. We should understand the aim of prayer.
 Verse 2 suggests that prayer helps to maintain peace in our society.

 "Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved."
 (Acts 4:12)

-E. The Sure Future Revealing of Jesus Christ.
+E. We Should Pray for the Sure Future Revealing of Jesus Christ.
 (Verse 6) Though only believed by a few today, the truth (testimony) of the truth of verse 5 will in due time be revealed to all.

 "For it is written, As I live, saith the Lord, every knee shall bow to me, and every tongue shall confess to God."
 (Romans 14:11)